malubarreto/365daysofcode/README.md

 None

 ## Daily Log
-Day 1 (16/07/2024): I saw 30 minutes of [Linear Algebra in AI](https://youtu.be/3Bf9oh7nkus?si=NMlsASKlCnneRoVZ).
+Day 1 (16/07/2024): I saw 30 minutes of the video [Linear Algebra in AI](https://youtu.be/3Bf9oh7nkus?si=NMlsASKlCnneRoVZ).
 Then, I saw the introduction of the course [Complete A.I. & Machine Learning, Data Science Bootcamp](https://www.udemy.com/course/complete-machine-learning-and-data-science-zero-to-mastery/).